ADCPD/vestiere_collective_api_call/README.md

-# symfony-stripe-integration
+# SYMFONY STRIPE INTEGRATION

-How to accept payments with Stripe in Symfony project
+This repository is a small tutorial which explains how to integrate stripe using Symfony 5 project and how to accept payments with Stripe

 ##### RUN PROJECT DOCKER